Roboy/autonomous_driving/README.md

 ### catkin tools
 [Catkin tools](https://catkin-tools.readthedocs.io/en/latest/installing.html) for the use of catkin build.

-## LiDAR Setup
-After the stated packages have been build, connect the LIDAR to an appropriate power source (brown = positive -> red, blue = negative -> black) and an ethernet switch.
-You will need to connect your Laptop to that switch as well.

-Hint for VM users: This guide was written based on experiences from a USB-C only MacBook running Ubuntu 16.04 in VMware Fusion.
-When connecting ethernet through a ethernet to USB-C adapter, mount the adapter to macOS, such that the connection is shown in the System Preferences of your host machine.
-Then, disconnect from any WiFi connections and the VM will switch to the wired connection.
-This lead to a plug-and-play setup of the LIDAR which can be double checked through calling the IP adress in a browser.

 ## Install
 The following packages are needed for getting a lidar to work